D2-FEST-2014/SyncPT/README.md

 Features
 --------
- * presentation synchronizing.
+ * Presentation Synchronize.
- * chat
+ * Chat
- * upload ppt and convert to img
+ * Upload/Download .ppt(.pptx, .pdf) and Convert to Image(.jpg)
- * point on ppt with check, star mark
+ * InkPointer on Presentation with undo, redo, clear, hide
+ *
  * etc..

 To do List